Jan. 6 committee to vote on at least three criminal referrals targeting Trump: reports

 The committee is working to wrap up its probe and release its findings before the end of this year, when Republicans are slated to take control of the House and dissolve the panel.

 The referrals would be a notable step but also largely symbolic, as the Justice Department is not required to consider referrals that come from congressional committees.
-The agency is also conducting its own, separate investigation into Jan.
-6.
+The agency is also conducting its own, separate investigation into the events of Jan.
+6, 2021.

 Trump spokesperson Steven Cheung criticized the Jan.
 6 committee in a statement to The Hill.